Heat shields are supposed to increase engine power by reducing engine air intake temperatures.

-Heat Shields can increase power by 6.8hp on a 150hp engine due to reducing inlet air temperatures by 14C.
-Banks Power Figure, See references.
+Heat Shields can increase power by 4.5% (6.8hp) on a 150hp engine due to reducing inlet air temperatures by 14C.
+Banks Power calculation, See references.

 Urban driving: hp gain max: + 6.8hp when using heat shields – (intake temps 14C lower with heat shields over standard air box).

-These gains solely take into consideration the hp gains due to lower temps and not the hp gains that the induction filter may also bring, in reality the gains are probably larger due to the use of a freer flowing air filter.
+These gains solely take into consideration the hp gains due to lower temps and not the hp gains that the induction filter may also bring.

 The figures used to calculate power gains due to the reduction in intake temperatures are taken from Banks Power, see link.